FlorianRappl/portal-sample/README.md

 While the POC reads the widgets from the file system, a real implementation may get the packages from an internal feed (or some other data source, potentially connected to staging for different environments).

+Importantly, external code has always been placed in error boundaries, i.e., external components have to be equipped with `componentDidCatch` and external functions need to be placed in `try`-`catch` blocks.
+Yes, this is indeed unfortunate, but we should never risk to crash the portal application by one programming mistake in a single widget.

 ## Building the Code

 Before actually building the code we need to resolve all dependencies.